IvieThePlant/FQL/README.md

 ## Features

 - Simple CSV file storage
-- Basic querying capabilities
 - Easy to use syntax
-- Lightweight and fast
-- No setup required
 - Portable and easy to share
-- Suitable for small to medium-sized datasets

 ## Installation